unicode-org/icu/docs/processes/release/tasks/docs.md

 *   Upload the output files including icu4j-docs.jar to the release page first,
 *   Then update the live API docs from the generated docs.jar.

-See '[Upload API documentations](docs.md)' below for how to make the API docs public.
+See [Upload API documentations](docs.md#upload-api-documentations) below for how to make the API docs public.

 ### Upload API documentations

 See <https://unicode-org.github.io/icu-docs/HOWTO-Update.html> for instructions to upload to <https://unicode-org.github.io/icu-docs/>

----

 ### Update the Readme.html for GA